Polynomials Counting Group Colorings in Graphs: Cycle-assigning polynomials

 It follows that

 Together with \eqref{Eq1}, we have

-which completes the proof. \end{proof} As a direct consequence of \autoref{Counting-Formula}, the cycle-assigning polynomials corresponding to admissible assignings precisely count the number of $(A,f)$-colorings of $G$ for any Abelian group $A$ and function $f:E(G)\to A$. \begin{theorem} Let $\alpha$ be an admissible assigning of $G$.
+which completes the proof. \end{proof} As a direct consequence of \autoref{Counting-Formula}, the cycle-assigning polynomials corresponding to admissible assignings precisely count the number of $(A,f)$-colorings of $G$. \begin{theorem} Let $\alpha$ be an admissible assigning of $G$.
 Then $P(G,\alpha;k)=P\big(D(G),f;A\big)$ for every orientation $D$ of $G$, every Abelian group $A$ of order $k$ and every function $f:E(G)\to A$ satisfying $\alpha_{D,f}=\alpha$. \end{theorem}